caronc/apprise/README.md

 apobj.add(config)

 # You can mix and match; add an entry directly if you want too
-apobj.add('mailto://myemail:mypass@gmail.com')
+apobj.add('mailto://myemail:mypass@gmail.com', tag=admin)

 # Then notify these services any time you desire.
 The below would
-# notify all of the services loaded into our Apprise object.
+# notify all of the services loaded into our Apprise object; this includes
+# all items identified in the configuration files.
 apobj.notify(
     body='what a great notification service!',
     title='my notification title',
+)

+# If you're using tagging, then you can load all of your notifications
+# but only selectively call ones associated with one or more tags:
+apobj.notify(
+    body='send a notification to our admin group' title='Attention Admins',
+    tag='admin',
 )
 ```